Concorde Hotel New York Review

 Corner rooms offer 180-degree views of New York’s mid-town canyons of commerce, mixed with residential buildings.

 From higher floors, you get a bird’s eye view.
 (As I was on the 33rd floor, I tried to spy penthouse owners out on their large, lounging balconies.
 It was still a bit chilly for that in early May).

 Another view extends, through a narrow corridor, out to the East River, with a sliver of Roosevelt Island, and beyond to Long Island City.

 Bathrooms, with amenities by Molton Brown, are large, bright, and clearly decorated by someone who adheres to the less is more school of design.

-Although not owned by the hotel, this in-house spot, and its enclosed “backyard” garden room, is the icing on the cake of The Concorde Hotel.
+Although not owned by the hotel, in-house Bonsaii, and its enclosed “backyard” garden room, is the icing on the cake of The Concorde Hotel.

 An Upper West Side NY friend met me for drinks here, and was audibly amazed when she saw the space.
 Glass roof above, (faux) flowers garlands bedecking the walls, and tables simply set, the enclosed dining terrace is a beautiful surprise.
 She never knew this hotel existed, and was sure that once word got around, locals would flock here.